LandOfTheRair/landoftherair.github.io/_docs/getting-started/default-macros.md

 Any time you see `<target>` that means you can use a `targetish` when using the macro.
 A `targetish` is something that will identify the creature.
 It can be either the UUID (this is what the UI uses), or a part of the creatures name.
 So, if you have a creature named `Adacen`, you could use either `a`, `ada`, or `adacen` (or many others).
 The more specific you are, the better chance you have of not targetting something with a similar name on your screen.

+**Beware**: Macros will not work when:

+* The bank window is open
+* The command line window is active
+* Any modal is open (options, macro group editor, macro editor, etc)

 # Macros

 ## Default Macros